How To Give A Difficult Cat Liquid Medicine?

 Don’t Mix Random Human Food

 Don’t start mixing random food or solutions to your cat’s medicine just to make it more palatable for your cat.
-Some types of human food are toxic to cats and should be avoided.

 When in doubt, consult your vet first.